A Concentration Bound for Stochastic Approximation via Alekseev's Formula: Comparison with existing results

 where: i.) $H: \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}^d$ is a deterministic map satisfying the assumption labelled HL in \cite{frikha2012concentration} and HLS$_\alpha$ in \cite{fathi2013transport}, amongst others; ii.) $\{a_n\}$ is a real valued step size sequence satisfying \eqref{eqn:StepsizeAssumptionBorkarKamal}; and iii.) $\{Y_{n}\}$ is a $\mathbb{R}^d$ valued sequence of IID random variables satisfying the Gaussian concentration property, i.e., there exist some $\alpha > 0$ so that for every $1-$Lipschitz function $f : \mathbb{R}^d \to \mathbb{R},$

 By adding and subtracting $\mathbb{E}[H(x_n, Y_{n + 1})|\mathcal{F}_n],$ where $\mathcal{F}_n$ is the $\sigma-$field $\sigma(x_0, Y_1, \ldots, Y_n),$ it is easy to see that \eqref{eqn:SAIteratesFrikha} can be rewritten as in \eqref{eqn:SAIterates}; thereby showing that the above SA model is a special case of our SA model.
 Further, they assume that the limiting ODE has only one unique solution $x^*$; again a substantial simplification of the setup we consider.
-Both HL and HLS$_\alpha$ relating to the growth of $H$ with respect to the second parameter are strong assumptions; in that, they do not hold for the simple yet popular TD(0) method with linear function approximation \cite{dalal2017finite}.
+Both HL and HLS$_\alpha$ relating to the growth of $H$ with respect to the second parameter are strong assumptions; in that they do not hold for the simple yet popular TD(0) method with linear function approximation \cite{dalal2018finite1}.
 As already discussed before, the square summability assumption on the stepsize is again stronger than ours.
 Lastly, since the Gaussian concentration property for $\{Y_n\}$ needs to hold true for every $1-$Lipshitz function $f,$ this requirement is also restrictive when compared with \eqref{eqn:NoiseAssumption2}.
 Under the restrictive settings and assumptions mentioned above, \cite{frikha2012concentration,fathi2013transport} obtain an upper bound on

 where $\delta_n := \mathbb{E}[\|x_n - x^*\|].$ There is a separate bound on $\delta_n$ which must be combined with the above to get the overall error bound.
-Note that \eqref{eqn:ConcentrationBoundFrikha} is unconditional, which is possible because of the single globally asymptotically stable equilibrium condition.
+Note that \eqref{eqn:ConcentrationBoundFrikha} is unconditional, which is possible because of the strong assumptions and since there is a unique globally asymptotically stable equilibrium.
 Overall, our concentration bound is of a similar flavor to the ones obtained in \cite{frikha2012concentration, fathi2013transport}.